 '''

-/ @throws IllegalArgumentException if arg is null /
+/ @throws NullPointerException if arg is null /

-void m(Object arg) {
+void m1(Object arg) {

-if (arg == null) {

-throw new IllegalArgumentException();

-}
+arg.toString();

 ...

 }

 '''

-the program crashes if null is passed.
 Therefore, the type of arg should be @NonNull Object (which you can write as just Object due to defaulting).
-The Nullness Checker (Chapter 3, page 28) will warn whenever a client passes a value that might cause m to crash.
-If you wrote the type of the formal parameter as @Nullable Object, the Nullness Checker would permit clients to make calls that lead to a crash.
+The Nullness Checker (Chapter 3, page 29) prevents null pointer exceptions by warning you whenever a client passes a value that might cause ml to crash.